pingcap/docs/sql-statements/sql-statement-rollback.md

 ## MySQL compatibility

 This statement is partly compatible with MySQL.
 TiDB only has syntactic support for `CompletionTypeWithinTransaction`.
-Closing the connection or continuing to open a new transaction commit option is not supported.
+Closing the connection or continuing to open a new transaction after the transaction is rolled back is not supported.
 Any compatibility differences should be [reported via an issue](/report-issue.md) on GitHub.

 ## See also